mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Duration: S
 - FV: (F ÷ 2) + 2

 This spell increases the reflexes (Initiative) of a voluntary subject.
 Each level of increase adds +1 Initiative.
-The caster must achieve a certain Effect threshold for each level:
+The caster must achieve a certain Effect TN for each level:

 - Effect 2: +1 Initiative
-- Effect 3: +2 Initiative, +1 Major Action
+- Effect 3: +2 Initiative, +1 Complex Action
-- Effect 4 (max.): +3 Initiative, +2 Major Actions
+- Effect 4 (max.): +3 Initiative, +2 Complex Actions

 A character can only be affected by a single Increase Reflexes spell at a time.